Múte Bourup Egede

-Múte Inequnaaluk Bourup Egede ([mut͡sːi inɜquˈnaːluk ˈpou̯ʁɔp ˈeːəðə]; born 11 March 1987) is a Greenlandic politician currently serving as the seventh prime minister of Greenland, a position he has held since April 2021.
-He has served as a member of the Inatsisartut, the parliament of Greenland, since 2015, and furthermore as chairman of the Inuit Ataqatigiit party since 2018.
+Múte Inequnaaluk Bourup Egede ([mut͡sːi inɜquˈnaːluk ˈpou̯ʁɔp ˈeːəðə]; born 11 March 1987) is a Greenlandic politician who served as the 7th Prime Minister of Greenland from 2021 to 2025.
+He has also served as Chairman of the Inuit Ataqatigiit since December 2018, and a Member of the Inatsisartut since May 2015.

-Life and career
+Early life

-Egede was born in Nuuk but grew up in Narsaq in southern Greenland.
-He attended high school in Qaqortoq before he in 2007 started studying Cultural and Social History at the University of Greenland.
-Between 2011 and 2012, he was the vice chairman of KISAQ, the Greenlandic Academic Student Society.
-He did not finish his studies, as he in 2013 dropped out to take over a family-owned fodder company run by his father.
+Múte Inequnaaluk Bourup Egede was born in Nuuk on 11 March 1987.
+He grew up in Narsaq and was educated in Qaqortoq before studying cultural and social history at the University of Greenland in 2007.
+He was the vice chairman of the Greenlandic Academic Student Society from 2011 to 2012.
+He did not finish his studies and dropped out in 2013 to take over the family fodder company started by his father.

+Career

-In 2007, Egede was a member of the Greenlandic youth parliament, the Inuusuttut Inatsisartui, and from 2013 till 2015 chairman of the Inuusuttut Ataqatigiit, the youth wing of Inuit Ataqatigiit.
+In 2007, Egede was a member of the Greenlandic youth parliament, the Inuusuttut Inatsisartui.
+From 2013 till 2015 he was the chairman of the Inuusuttut Ataqatigiit, the youth wing of Inuit Ataqatigiit.

 At the 2015 Danish general election, Egede was a candidate for the Folketing for Inuit Ataqatigiit.
 He received 2,131 votes, not enough for a seat in parliament.

 Between 2016 and 2018, Egede served as Minister for Raw Material and the Labour Market, where he simultaneously – for three months in 2017 – was acting Minister of Communes, Hamlets, Outer Districts, Infrastructure and Housing.

 On 1 December 2018 he was elected chair of Inuit Ataqatigiit, succeeding Sara Olsvig.
-He led the party to the 2021 Greenlandic general elections, where it, with 36.6% of the vote, became the largest party in parliament.
-With 3,380 personal votes, Egede was the candidate with the most personal votes in the elections, receiving upwards of 1,500 more than the sitting Prime Minister, Kim Kielsen of the Siumut party.
-On 16 April it was announced that IA had formed a coalition with Naleraq with a 10 member Naalakkersuisut; Atassut, which holds two seats, announced that while it would not enter a pro-independence coalition they would provide support to the coalition.
-Egede is the youngest ever Prime Minister of Greenland.
-He was confirmed as Prime Minister by the Inatsisartut on 23 April.
+He led the party to the 2021 Greenlandic general elections, where it gained 36.6% of the vote, becoming the largest party in parliament.
+With 3,380 personal votes, Egede was the candidate with the most personal votes in the elections, receiving upwards of 1,500 more than the sitting prime minister, Kim Kielsen of the Siumut party.

+On 16 April it was announced that IA had formed a coalition with Naleraq with a 10 member Naalakkersuisut.
+Atassut, which holds two seats, announced that while it would not enter a pro-independence coalition they would provide support to the coalition.

+Egede was confirmed as Prime Minister of Greenland by the Inatsisartut on 23 April 2021, becoming the country's youngest Prime Minister in history.
 He formed a new government in April 2022.

+In response to the ongoing controversy over the spiral case, Egede accused Denmark of committing genocide in Greenland.

+During the 2025 Greenlandic general election, Egede received 3,276 personal votes, losing to Jens-Frederik Nielsen, who received 4,850.

-Politics and ideology
+Political ideology

-Egede is the chairman of Inuit Ataqatigiit, which is a democratic socialist political party in Greenland.
-Like the party, Egede is an advocate for Greenlandic independence.
+Egede is the chairman of Inuit Ataqatigiit, a democratic socialist political party.
+He is an advocate for Greenlandic independence.

 Personal life

-Egede has 2 children with his former partner.
+Egede is married to Sara Biilmann Egede, with whom he has one child.
+He also has two children from a prior relationship.